-Other: Anything not covered under the previous three boxes Pending: The patent has been filed but not issued Issued: The patent has been issued by the agency Licensed: The patent has been licensed to an entity, whether earning royalties or not Povalties: Funds are coming in to you ary your institution due to you

 Section 1.
-Identifying Infor mation 1.
-Given Name (Fi Rikke rst Name) 2.
-Surnar Bredgaa ne (Last Name) rd 3.
-Date 03-January-2018 4.
-Are you the cor responding author?
-Yes ✓ No Corresponding Author's Gustav Askaner Name 5.
-Manuscript Title Melanonykia e

-Did you or your institution at any time receive payment or services from a third party (government, commercial, private foundation, etc.) for any aspect of the submitted work (including but not limited to grants, data monitoring board, study design, manuscript preparation, statistical analysis, etc.)?

-Are there any relevant conflicts of interest?
-Yes \checkmark No --- -- ----- -------------- ----
+Identifying Inform nation 1.
+Given Name (First Name) Vera 2.
+Surname (Last Name) Crone 3.
+Date 05-April-2019 4.
+Are you the corresponding author? ✓ Yes No 5.
+Manuscript Title Anesthetic technique and outcomes after Colorectal Cancer surgery in an Enhanced Recovery After Surgery setting 6.
+Manuscript Identifying Number (if you know it) Section 2.
+The Work Under C Consideration for Publication Did you or your institution at any time receive payment or services from a third party (government, commercial, private foundation, etc.) for any aspect of the submitted work (including but not limited to grants, data monitoring board, study design, manuscript preparation, statistical analysis, etc.)?
+Are there any relevant conflicts of interest? , .
+Section 3.
+Relevant financia activities outside the submitted l work.
 Place a check in the appropriate boxes in the table to indicate whether you have financial relationships (regardless of amount of compensation) with entities as described in the instructions.
 Use one line for each entity; add as many lines as you need by clicking the "Add +" box.
-You should report relationships that were present during the 36 months prior to publication.
+You should report relationships that were present during the 36 months prior to publication .
 Are there any relevant conflicts of interest?
-Yes \checkmark No --- -- ----- -------------- ----

-Do you have any patents, whether planned, pending or issued, broadly relevant to the work?
-Yes 🖌 No 1 1 •
+Section 4.
+Intellectual Prope rty Patents & Copyrights